BergQuester/bergquester.github.io/_posts/2023-01-30-ideal-company.md

 ## Company Culture

 We understand that our employees come from many walks of life.
 We take pride in delivering a high-quality product and genuinely taking care of our employees.
 We don't believe in letting burnout happen, and we know that life happens, even in meetings!
-We take a long term in mind with investing in our product and our people.
+We take the long term in mind by investing in our product and our people.
+We do not chase unsustainable growth.
+Taken together, this means we hire direct and conservatively.
+When hard times come, we take measures to avoid layoffs.

 ### Remote First, Async First

 We believe in getting the best people for the job wherever they are, no matter the timezone.
 We also believe that with the right tools and techniques, creative people can work just as close, if not closer, remotely as they do in person.
 Meetings are usually a sign that something has gone wrong and that teams can handle most matters asynchronously.

-We also gather the entire company once or twice a year and occasionally bring teams together for some intensive collaboration.
+We also gather the entire company once or twice a year and occasionally bring teams together for intensive collaboration.

 ### Professional Development